carlgranfelt/netapp-bootcamp/README.md

 ### Dev k8s Cluster Tasks

 If you would like to carry out some of the tasks performed for you by the configure_bootcamp.sh script, below are the commands required.
-These can be useful if you wish to become familar with tasks such as installing Trident or defining storage classes
+These can be useful if you wish to become familar with tasks such as installing Trident or defining storage classes and should be run against the dev cluster via host **rhel5**:

 [1.](trident_with_k8s/tasks/install_trident) Install/Upgrade Trident with an Operator
 [2.](trident_with_k8s/tasks/config_prometheus) Install Prometheus & incorporate Trident's metrics